 Canon M100 versus Canon SL2

-The Canon EOS M100 and the Canon EOS Rebel SL2 (called Canon 200D in some regions) are two digital cameras that were announced, respectively, in August 2017 and June 2017.
-The EOS M100 is a mirrorless interchangeable lens camera, while the SL2 is a DSLR.
+The Canon EOS M100 and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced, respectively, in August 2017 and June 2017.
+The M100 is a mirrorless interchangeable lens camera, while the SL2 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Canon M100 and the Canon SL2 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon M100 and the Canon SL2.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the EOS M100 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M100 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is considerably larger (57 percent) than the Canon M100.
-Moreover, the SL2 is substantially heavier (50 percent) than the EOS M100.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
-In this context, it is worth noting that neither the EOS M100 nor the SL2 are weather-sealed.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is considerably larger (144 percent) than the Canon M100.
+Moreover, the SL2 is substantially heavier (50 percent) than the M100.
+In this context, it is worth noting that neither the M100 nor the SL2 are weather-sealed.